 If it was completely my choice, I would have loved to live on campus.
 I went to a college that was only a 25-minute drive from my house.
 My family said it would be easier to commute and save money.
 Being a private school, tuition was $50,000 a year and it would have been an extra $10,000 on top of that if I lived on campus.
-However, I was worried I was going to miss the whole freshmen experience, which you can’t put a price on.
+However, I was worried I was going to miss the whole first-year student experience, which you can’t put a price on.
 We actually called my school the second week in and tried to get a space in the dorms, but they didn’t have any room left.
 I ended up commuting all four years of college.

 Q: What advice do you have for students considering this path?

 A huge plus is the amount of money I have saved as a 24-year-old.
-While most of friend from college don’t have credit cards or are in debt with student loans, I paid off all of my student loans within 3 years of graduating and have thousands of dollars saved from not getting an apartment in college.
+While most of my friends from college don’t have credit cards or are in debt with student loans, I paid off all of my student loans within three years of graduating and have thousands of dollars saved from not getting an apartment in college.
 This has been amazing and has allowed me to live the best life I can after I graduated.

 Q: Is there anything you would have changed about your experience looking back?

 Besides actually living on campus, no. I definitely made the most of my time while I was on campus.
 I was in a sorority, had two on-campus jobs, held positions in my sorority and two major clubs, and had jobs and internships in LA or OC every semester.
 My flexibility and commuting allowed for all of that to happen.
 It’s definitely possible!

 Q: What is your best advice for students who worry they won’t feel connected to campus?

-Join a sorority, join clubs, get an on-campus job and stay on campus all day (there really isn’t a rush to get home).
-I used to stay all day at our Student Union, get meals with friends and do my homework.
+Join a sorority, join clubs, get an on-campus job, and stay on campus all day (there really isn’t a rush to get home).
+I used to stay all day at our Student Union, get meals with friends, and do my homework.
 It felt more like the college experience that way.
-I was lucky enough to make friends right away that actually let me stay in their dorms on late nights etc.
+I was lucky enough to make friends right away that actually let me stay in their dorms on late nights.

 Q: How can learners successfully make the transition from their parents viewing them as high school students to college students?
 What advice do you have for managing that relationship?

 The lifestyle is very different in high school than college.
 You will probably be home or available a lot less and hopefully they will realize that soon enough.
 Get a job!
 That’s the first step for your parents to see you’re getting older.
-I actually got an on-campus job my freshman year and worked there all four years.
+I actually got an on-campus job my first year and worked there all four years.
 Mention to your parents that you will be less available and that if you are commuting, you need to make an effort to be on campus more and be more involved.